 I studied civil engineering at Bristol University in the 1980s, then worked as a structural design engineer for a few years before taking up my current appointment in 1989.
-Besides being a tutor at New College, I currently head the civil engineering section of the Department of Engineering Science, and am an elected member of Council, the University’s governing body.

 Within College I teach structures, mechanics and mathematics to the first and second years.
 In the Engineering Science Department, I lecture on core mechanics topics in the early years of the course and on the structural parts of the civil engineering options in the later years.

 My research is on the dynamics of structures; I aim to understand the causes of problematic or damaging vibrations, and to design, test and validate methods of reducing them.
 Examples include buildings subjected to large earthquakes, suspension bridges in cross-winds and structures such as footbridges and grandstands which may experience synchronised crowd loading.
 I also work on the assessment and preservation of historic structures, particularly from ancient Rome.

 - Williams M.S., Todd J.D.
 (2000) Structures: theory and analysis.
 Palgrave Macmillan, Basingstoke, 430 pp.

 - Ojaghi M., Williams M.S., Dietz M.S., Blakeborough A., Lamata-Martinez I. (2014) Real-time distributed hybrid testing: coupling geographically distributed scientific equipment across the internet to extend seismic testing capabilities.
 Earthquake Engng Struct.
 Dyn., 43(7), 1023-1043. doi: 10.1002/eqe.2385